malyzajko/daisy/README.md

   * Polynomial approximation of floating-point elementary functions is available through the `--metalibm --codegen --lang=C` flags!
 Check out the script `scripts/optimization_metalibm.sh` for the correct command-line options.

-  * Daisy now also has an online interface: http://daisy.mpi-sws.org/!

 ## First steps

 Note you need to have ***at most*** Java 8.